luizpvas/explicit/README.md

 ### 1. Manually adding examples

-Call `add_example(request:, response:)` to add the example **after** declaring params and responses.
+In a request, call `add_example(request:, response:)` **after** declaring params and responses.
 It's important the example comes after to make sure it is valid according to the params and responses specs.

 The request must be a hash with `params` and, optionally, `headers`.
 The response must be a hash with `status` and `data`.

-> You'll get an error if you try to add an example that doesn't follow the
-> request spec.

 ```ruby
 Request = Explicit::Request.new do